-The taxpayer who claims this deduction must include with the return copy of canceled checks or receipts indicating the name, address and social security number of the person to whom the payment was made.
+The taxpayer who claims this deduction must keep for his/her records copy of canceled checks or receipts indicating the name, address and social security number of the person to whom the payment was made.

 Line 4 - Enter 10% of the total rent paid during the year, but not more than \$500 per year (\$250 if married filing separately).
 To be entitled to this deduction, the leased property must be your principal residence.